medusa-project/active-medusa/README.md

 ## Forms

 Because `ActiveMedusa::Base` includes `ActiveModel::Model`, your ActiveMedusa
 entities should work perfectly well with Rails' FormHelper.
+(Other form frameworks are untested.)

 ## Callbacks